This is one of my most popular pages - this and lots more like it are available in my free e-book

 In this photo it's gone under the string once.

-HINT : The monofilament strings are very slippery - loop round 3 times, rather than 2 - then you can be sure they will never slip.
+HINT : The monofilament strings are very slippery - loop them 3 times, rather than 2 - to be sure they will never slip.

 HINT : When you have looped it, trap the free end at the back of the bridge, as shown here - it is more secure!